Community Benefits Grant Categories

 - Projects that demonstrate that they promote and protect the health of MCD9 residents and provide essential human services to many.

 - Projects that preserve and sustain affordable housing, that support racial equity and economic security, access to permanent housing opportunities and that provide a mechanism to ensure that the residential units remain affordable over time for MCD9 residents.
 (CBA Section X.A. pg.
 39)

 - Projects that engage MCD9 local businesses, tackling current challenges, and advancing entrepreneurial economic growth as well as workforce development.
 (CBA Section IV.
 A. pg.
 18)

-Youth & Seniors Services
+Youth & Older Adult Services

 Arts & Culture